how-to

 Best for: Quick charts under 20 people that need to stay inside Excel.

-Template 2: CSV import template
+Template 2: Spreadsheet import template

-Download CSV Import Template (.csv)
+Download Excel Import Template (.xlsx) or Download CSV Import Template (.csv)

 A structured data template ready for Org Chart Studio:

-1. Open the CSV in Excel
+- Open the file in Excel

-2. Replace the sample data with your team
+- Replace the sample data with your team

-3. Keep the headers (Name, Title, Manager, Department)
+- Keep the headers (Name, Title, Manager, Department)

-5. Import at orgchartstudio.com/studio
+- Import at orgchartstudio.com/studio

 Org Chart Studio vs. Excel SmartArt

-Practical limit6 levels, 100-300 nodes100 per chart (free tier)
+| Practical limit | 6 levels, 100-300 nodes | 250 per chart (free tier) |

-Fields per card1-23 (name, title, department)
+| Fields per card | 1-2 | 3 (name, title, department) |

 Can I make an org chart in Excel from existing data?